Data Subject Rights

 - not be subject to (with some exceptions) automated decision making, including profiling.

 The Irish Data Protection Commission website (www.dataprotection.ie) has further information for individuals on the GDPR.

 Who do you send my personal data to?
 How does this differ and who have you sent my personal data to already?

-As a member of the KBC Group, KBC sometimes shares personal information relating to its customers with other members of the KBC Group in order to carry out a number of key functions, for example, compliance and internal audit purposes, for internal reporting and ICT management
+As a member of the KBC Group, Exicon (formerly KBC Bank Ireland) and KBC Dublin Branch sometimes shares personal information relating to its customers with other members of the KBC Group in order to carry out a number of key functions, for example, compliance and internal audit purposes, for internal reporting and ICT management

-KBC Bank Ireland DAC is regulated by the Central Bank of Ireland Registered in the Republic of Ireland.
+Exicon DAC is regulated by the Central Bank of Ireland.
+Registered in the Republic of Ireland.
 Number 40537 Registered Office: Sandwith Street, Dublin 2, Ireland

 KBC Bank NV Dublin Branch Regulatory Status

-KBC Bank NV Dublin Branch with registered office at Sandwith Street, Dublin 2 with registration number 904213.
+KBC Bank NV is a limited liability company incorporated under the laws of Belgium, with a registered office at Havenlaan 2, 1080 Brussels, Belgium.
+KBC Bank NV carries on a banking business in Ireland through a branch registered with the Companies Registration Office under Part 21 of the Companies Act 2014, KBC Bank NV Dublin Branch, with registration number 904213 and a registered office at Sandwith Street, Dublin 2, Ireland.
 KBC Bank NV Dublin Branch is licenced by the National Bank of Belgium in Belgium and is regulated by the Central Bank of Ireland for conduct of business rules.